 If you can't buy new plastic parts, make them yourself.

-the silicone material is worked like clay, or bread dough.
-The two parts are contrasting colors.
-Take equal parts of each, Fold and mash them together until the two colors become one even color.
-From that point we have a few minutes to press our part into the ball of goo to make a mold.
+the silicone material is worked like soft clay, or bread dough.
+Two parts are contrasting colors.
+Take equal amounts of each color, fold and mash them together, until the two colors blend into one even color.
+From that point, we have a few minutes to put the ball of goo in our container and press our part into the mold.

-BACK TO TOPContent and Web Design by K. LaRue — This Site Was Last Updated 31 MAR 2017.
+BACK TO TOPContent and Web Design by K. LaRue — This Site Was Last Updated 02 FEB 2023.